Learn step by step how to make a smoked ribeye roast on ANY grill or smoker!

 Ingredients

-- Cooking Oil High smoke point like avocado or grapeseed oil
+- 1 stick Unsalted Butter High smoke point like avocado or grapeseed oil

 Instructions

-- Take ribeye roast out of packaging but DO NOT cut and remove strings.
+- Take the ribeye roast out of the packaging but DO NOT cut and remove any strings.
+Place on a wire rack over a baking sheet wrapped in aluminum foil1 4-6 lb Ribeye Roast, boneless

-- Rub with a thin layer of cooking oil
+- Rub with a thin layer of Worcestershire sauce.2 tablespoon Worcestershire Sauce

-- Start or light your smoker and bring the temperature up to 275°F. If using a gas or charcoal grill, only light one side and set the grill up for indirect heat.
+- Start or light your smoker and bring the temperature up to 250°F. If using a gas or charcoal grill, only light one side and set the grill up for indirect heat.

-- Add wood to the smoker using either chunks or a smoker box or pellet tube smoker placed over the burners on a gas rill.
+- Add wood to the smoker using either chunks, a smoker box, or pellet tube smoker.

 Smoke the Ribeye Roast

-- Place the ribeye roast in the cooking chamber away from any direct heat.
+- Place the ribeye roast, still on the wire rack over the baking sheet, in the cooking chamber away from any direct heat.
 Place a temperature probe into the deepest part of the rib roast.

-- Cook until the internal temperature reaches about 120°F.
+- Cook until the internal temperature reaches about 110-115°F, which will be about 3 hours.

-- Watch closely to make sure it does not burn and cook until the internal temperature rises to about 130-133°F then remove from the smoker or grill.
+- For medium-rare, cook until the internal temperature rises to 122-125°F then remove from the smoker, oven or grill.

 Rest, Slice and Serve

-- Place the main part of the roast on a cutting board and slice in thick slices for each guest.
+- Place the roast on a cutting board and slice into ¾" slices for each guest.
+Serve with the warmed and strained Au Jus.

 Jim P. says